Ministry of Finance (Thailand)

 The Ministry of Finance (Abrv: MOF; กระทรวงการคลัง, RTGS: Krasuang Kan Khlang) is a cabinet ministry in the Government of Thailand.

-Considered to be one of the country's most important ministries, the Ministry of Finance has many responsibilities over public finance, taxation, the treasury, government properties, operations of government monopolies, and revenue-generating enterprises.
-The ministry is also vested with the power to provide loan guarantees for the governmental agencies, financial institutions, and state enterprises.
+Considered one of the country's most important ministries, the Ministry of Finance has numerous responsibilities over public finance, taxation, the treasury, government properties, the operations of government monopolies, and revenue-generating enterprises.
+The ministry is also vested with the power to provide loan guarantees for governmental agencies, financial institutions, and state enterprises.